-Students using the Generic Engineering University Transfer Meta-Major are enrolled in the Associate of Science degree program while deciding upon their specific transfer option.
-These students may work toward transferring to a School of Engineering after the first year, or they may choose to enter an Engineering Technology Associate of Applied Science degree at OCtech.
+Students using the Generic Engineering University Transfer Meta-Major are enrolled in the Associate in Science degree program while deciding upon their specific transfer option.
+These students may work toward transferring to a school of engineering after the first year, or they may choose to enter an Engineering Technology Associate in Applied Science degree at OCtech.